 Patients with established type 2 diabetes display both beta-cell dysfunction and insulin resistance.
-To define fundamental processes leading to the diabetic state, we examined the relationship between type 2 diabetes risk variants at 37 established susceptibility loci, and indices of proinsulin processing, insulin secretion, and insulin sensitivity.
-We included data from up to 58,614 nondiabetic subjects with basal measures and 17,327 with dynamic measures.
-We used additive genetic models with adjustment for sex, age, and BMI, followed by fixed-effects, inverse-variance meta-analyses.
+To define fundamental processes leading to the diabetic state, we examined the relationship between type 2 diabetes risk variants at 37 established susceptibility loci and indices of proinsulin processing, insulin secretion and insulin sensitivity.
+We included data from up to 58,614 non-diabetic subjects with basal measures, and 17,327 with dynamic measures.
+We employed additive genetic models with adjustment for sex, age and BMI, followed by fixed-effects inverse variance meta-analyses.
 Cluster analyses grouped risk loci into five major categories based on their relationship to these continuous glycemic phenotypes.
 The first cluster (PPARG, KLF14, IRS1, GCKR) was characterized by primary effects on insulin sensitivity.
-The second cluster (MTNR1B, GCK) featured risk alleles associated with reduced insulin secretion and fasting hyperglycemia.
+The second (MTNR1B, GCK) featured risk alleles associated with reduced insulin secretion and fasting hyperglycemia.
 ARAP1 constituted a third cluster characterized by defects in insulin processing.
-A fourth cluster (TCF712, SLC30A8, HHEX/IDE, CDKAL1, CDKN2A/2B) was defined by loci influencing insulin processing and secretion without a detectable change in fasting glucose levels.
-The final group contained 20 risk loci with no clear-cut associations to continuous glycemic traits.
+A fourth cluster (including TCF7L2, SLC30A8, HHEX/IDE, CDKAL1, CDKN2A/2B) was defined by loci influencing insulin processing and secretion without detectable change in fasting glucose.
+The final group contained twenty risk loci with no clear-cut associations to continuous glycemic traits.
 By assembling extensive data on continuous glycemic traits, we have exposed the diverse mechanisms whereby type 2 diabetes risk variants impact disease predisposition.